 Union, Community & Naturalization Organizer

-As the WSLC’s Union, Community & Naturalization Organizer, Dulce Gutiérrez works out of the Yakima and South Central Counties Central Labor Council office (507 S. 3rd St., Yakima) on labor and community issues affecting workers and their families in the Yakima Valley, with a focus on building power and unity among Latino and union working families.
+As the WSLC’s Union, Community & Naturalization Organizer, Dulce Gutiérrez (she/her) works out of the Yakima and South Central Counties Central Labor Council office (507 S. 3rd St., Yakima) on labor and community issues affecting workers and their families in the Yakima Valley, with a focus on building power and unity among Latino and union working families.
 Her goal is to motivate and empower people to be effective advocates in the community, along with coordinating coalition efforts that strategically and positively impact the quality of life in the Valley for union and Latino families.
 Her work includes providing naturalization legal services in Yakima Valley.

 Dulce can be reached at 509-833-3096 or via email.